RACV Logo

 Day 5: Pokhara

-Day 6: Chitwan National Park
+Day 6: Chitwan

-Day 7: Chitwan National Park
+Day 7: Chitwan

 Day 8: Kathmandu

-Day 9: Paro - Thimphu
+Day 9: Thimphu

 Day 10: Thimphu

-Day 11: Punakha
+Day 11: Phobjikha

-This morning, visit Desho Paper Factory to see a traditional method of making paper by hand.
-Next, travel out to the castle-monastery of Simtokha Dzong, built to guard against a demon that is said to have escaped into the nearby rock.
-Next, drive the winding Dochula pass (3100 m), marked by more than a hundred chortens built in memory of Bhutanese soldiers killed fighting Indian insurgents in 2003.
-Then continue to Punakha and before arrival, stop at a local village and take a short walk to the Chimi Lhakhang – The Temple of Fertility.
-Your leader will explain how people from all corners of the country visit the Lhakhang to seek a blessing from Drukpa Kuenley, also known as the ‘Divine Madman’.
+Journey to Punakha this morning, stopping at a local village along the way where you’ll take a short walk to Chimi Lhakhang – the Temple of Fertility.
+Your leader will explain how people from all corners of the country visit the Lhakhang to seek a blessing from Drukpa Kunley, also known as the ‘Divine Madman’.
 A revered womaniser and drinker, this wandering preacher taught that sexual freedom was at the centre of Truth.
-On the walk through the village of Sopsokha to the temple you will notice the phallic symbols painted on walls, a symbol of fertility and protection from evil.
-Arrive at your resort in Punakha and enjoy fabulous views of the valley.
+On the walk through the village of Sopsokha to the temple, you’ll notice the phallic symbols painted on walls – a symbol of fertility and protection from evil.

-Day 12: Punakha
+Day 14: Punakha

 Day 15: Paro